Skip to content

 Wallet addresses

-Each payment account belonging to your users (e.g., customers) must have at least one associated wallet address for the account to be able to send and receive payments over Interledger and Open Payments.
+Each payment account belonging to your users (for example, your customers) must have at least one associated wallet address for the account to be able to send and receive payments over Interledger and Open Payments.
 A wallet address serves as a publicly shareable standardized ID for a payment account.

 Create wallet addresses